 “Everyone loves Merrily.
 She’s a treasure.”
 Variations of this tribute are voiced from several locations.

 “I have to think,” says Sly, “that Merrily is the tot we’ve named Rosetta.
 Does Merrily love to dance?”

 “Does she!
 Give her a tune, her toes start tapping, she’s up, doing her jiggles and kicks.”

 “I hate to have to tell you,” says Sly, “but my four may be the lone left of your youngest.
 Get word back to your homefolk, eat no more from that Mercer facility.”

 “Where I plucked you up.
 Where I found you.”

+Sly has an answer.
 “There are several Mercer facilities.
 I’ll see that safe feed is available in a specific apart location.
 Pass the word, eat nowhere else.
-Your tribe has the bad luck to be the first impacted in a despicable scam.
+Your tribe has the bad luck to be the first impacted by a despicable scam.
 But, do you know the phrase, it’s an ill wind that blows no one any good?